asiffer/libfolding/_pages/04_rlang.md

 ## Getting started

 The `R` package is quite lightweight but embeds everything to perform the FTU on a dataset.
-The main the function is the following:
+The main function is the following:

 ```R
 folding.test <- function(X)